 2014WELCOME, TO COLUMBUS

 Our footprint continued to expand into Central Ohio as a new market is established in Columbus.

 Five banking centers are opened in Bexley, Westerville, Worthington, and Upper Arlington.

 At the end of the third quarter, First Financial hit a major milestone, 100 quarters, or 25 years, of consecutive profitability.
 It’s because of our clients, associates and community involvement and support that this was possible.

 Also, a new regional hub and downtown banking center opened in Fort Wayne, Indiana.
 The banking center is located on the first floor of the newly named First Financial Center at the Anthony Wayne Building, across the street from the historic Allen County Courthouse in Downtown Fort Wayne.
 In addition to the first-floor banking center, the sixth floor houses local leadership, commercial and mortgage teams.

 A new prototype banking center was also opened in Bloomington, Indiana and, the first prototype banking center opened in the Indianapolis, Indiana market in Avon.

-First Financial Bank has been in the business of client service and success for 150 years.
+First Financial Bank has been in the business of client service and success for more than 150 years.

-With more than 100 banking centers in Ohio, Kentucky and Indiana, we combine world-class financial expertise with personal community service that builds lifelong relationships.
+With more than 150 banking centers in Ohio, Kentucky, Indiana, and Illinois we combine world-class financial expertise with personal community service that builds lifelong relationships.

 Let First Financial help you on the path to success, from opening an account, buying a home or planning for the future.
 We are committed to one thing: building client success.
 Subject to credit approval.go to personal banking